LastPass Review: Quick Expert Summary

 |Platforms||Windows, Android, Mac, iOS, Linux, Chrome, Firefox, Edge, Opera||Windows, Android, Mac, iOS, Linux, Chrome, Firefox, Edge, Opera||Windows, Android, Mac, iOS, Linux, Chrome, Firefox, Edge, Opera|

 |Dark web monitoring||❌||✅||✅|

 LastPass Free — Unlimited Password Storage & One-to-One Password Sharing

 LastPass Free is one of my favorite free password managers on the market today.
 It has a huge range of features that many other free password managers don’t include, such as:

-- Unlimited password storage on unlimited devices (soon to change).
+- Unlimited password storage on unlimited mobile devices or computers.

 - Secure notes storage for credit cards, documents, and other sensitive info.